sleepyOwl14/proximax-bc-docs/docs/getting-started/writing-first-application.md

 - Finish [getting started section](./setting-up-workstation.md)
 - Text editor or IDE
-- NEM2-SDK and CLI
+- XPX-SDK and XPX2-CLI
-- An account with XEM
+- An account with XPX

 ## Let’s get into some code